Reinforcement Learning Improves Traversal of Parametric Knowledge in LLMs: Mechanistic and Failure-Mode Analysis

-We process questions and answers independently through each model to extract their respective layer-wise representations, enabling both inter-model and intra-model comparative analyses.

-\textbf{Representation Extraction.} For a model with $L$ layers and hidden dimension $d$, we extract the hidden state at the final token position for each layer $\ell \in \{1, \ldots, L\}$ as the layer's representation vector $\mathbf{h}_\ell \in \mathbb{R}^d$.
-This representation attends to all preceding tokens, thereby capturing the full input context at that layer.
+\textit{Answer:} The description of the medical code \texttt{87.15} in \texttt{ICD9PROC} is contrast radiogram of sinus. \end{quote} For a model with $L$ layers and hidden dimension $d$, we process each probe's question and answer independently.
+At every layer $\ell$, we extract the final-token hidden state $\mathbf{h}_\ell \in \mathbb{R}^d$, which summarizes the full preceding context at that layer.